-If the shared image is rebuilt and its version number (the n in Sn.e) is incremented, the transfer vector is rebuilt the new shared image cannot be used with previously linked applications.
+If the shared image is rebuilt and its version number is incremented (the n in $Sn \cdot e$), the transfer vector is rebuilt the new shared image cannot be used with previously linked applications.
 These old applications will still continue to run, however, so long as the older shared image is still available.
-It is common practice to have at least two shared image versions installed in a BIN directory.
-In fact this is required in the current Solaris/IRAF implementation because of an incompatability in a system library between Solaris versions, the correct version of the shared image for the current OS version will be used automatically.†
+It is not unusual to have several shared image versions installed in a BIN directory.

-Further information on the Sun/IRAF shared library facility in given in the IRAF V2.8 system notes file (iraf\$doc/notes.v28).
+Further information on the Sun/IRAF shared library facility in given in the IRAF V2.8 system notes file.
 In particular, anyone doing extensive IRAF based software development should review this material, e.g., to learn how to debug processes that are linked with the shared image.